MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/quality-responsible-workers.md

 ---
 # required metadata

-title: Workers responsible for quality
+title: Workers responsible for approving nonconformances
-description: This topic describes how to configure workers responsible for approving nonconformances.
+description: This topic describes how to configure workers that are responsible for approving nonconformances.
 author: rachel-profitt
 manager: tfehr
 ms.date: 03/23/2021